Anas-Ehab/NoteHub/Certs/OSCP/CheatSheet.md

 # Enumuration

+## Check List
+* Run *nmap* to enumerate the open ports
+* Run *nmap* using the vulnerability scripts to find available vulnerabilities for the target.
+* If the target has an active webserver (*80/443/8080*), enumerate the webserver by visiting the server itself and running *gobuster*.
+  - If you found any info on the site (i.e. File Sharing Application X 2.22) search for a CVE for this system.
+* If the target has SMB (*139/445*), check if it's vulnerable to *Eternal Blue CVE* (*nmap* vulnerability scripts checks for it)
+* Run other enum tools

 ## NMAP
 * *sudo nmap -sC -sV -O -oA \<Output Directory\> \<IP Address\>* - Basic nmap scan for the top ports only. (-sC for default scripts, -sV for version enum, -O for OS enum)
 * *sudo nmap -sC -sV -O -p- -oA \<Output Directory\> \<IP Address\>* - Scan for all the ports.